edertone/TurboCommons/README.md

 - Any function that is defined on the library must give exactly the same result for a given set of parameters, no matter in which language is coded.
 This is really important, and to make sure this is as true as possible, we code the same exact unit tests for all the classes and methods on all the translated languages.

-- All methods on the library must be translated from one language to another, and try to keep the same structure when possible.
+- All methods on the library must be translated from one language to another, have the same name, and try to keep the same structure when possible.

-- As said before, but to make it clear: Any class or method that is coded in any language for this library must give the exact same results on the same exact unit tests.
+- As said before, but to make it clear: Any utility, class or method that is part of this library must give the same results on the same exact unit tests for all the implemented languages.

 ### How many languages does it support

-Currently, TurboCommons is written in php and javascript (and an early pre-alpha java version too), but we want to port it to as many languages as possible.
+Following list contains the supported languages:

+- Php
+- Typescript
+- Javascript 3
+- Javascript 5
+- Javascript 6

-So! if you want to translate the library to your language of choice, please contact us and help us build the most standard cross language development library in the world!
+We want to increase this list So! if you want to translate the library to your language of choice, please contact us and help us build the most standard cross language development library in the world!
 We're starting so we need your help to port this library to as many languages as possible, and more important, we need to code the SAME unit tests across all the implemented languages.

 ### Does it really work?
 We are 100% active users of the library, and we can tell you it really helps!
 Nowadays, everybody works with more than one language on an average development project.
 This library helps a lot with keeping a consistent project code base.